evkx/evkx.github.io/content/models/acura/zdx/zdx_a-spec_awd/_index.md

 The Acura ZDX A-Spec AWD lets the user select different [drive modes](../../../../technology/drivemodes/) that affect the car's handling.
 The driver can choose between 4 modes:

-- Normal: Balanced steering, low suspension with efficient throttle, and balanced suspension.
+- Normal: Balanced steering, with efficient throttle, and balanced suspension.
-- Sport: Dynamic steering, low suspension with dynamic throttle and suspension.
+- Sport: Dynamic steering, suspension and throttle.
-- Snow: Balanced steering, adaptive suspension height with balanced throttle, and adaptive suspension damping.
+- Snow: Balanced steering, throttle and damping.
-- Individual: User-defined settings for steering, suspension, and throttle response.
+- Individual: User-defined settings for steering, throttle, and suspension.

 ### Brakes